 November is National Diabetes Month, a time dedicated to raising awareness and education about diabetes.
 According to the Centers for Disease Control and Prevention, over 30 million Americans have diabetes — that’s over 9 percent of the total U.S. population.
-Diabetes and oral health are intricately linked, which is why our New Jersey dental offices in Jackson, Eatontown and Pine Beach want to discuss how diabetes affects more than just your blood sugar.
+Diabetes and oral health are intricately linked, which is why our New Jersey dental offices in Jackson and Eatontown want to discuss how diabetes affects more than just your blood sugar.
 Keep reading to learn more!

 What Is Diabetes?